Close

 Assessment of Current Financial Situation

-The financial planning process begins with a comprehensive assessment of the current financial situation.
-This includes evaluating income, expenses, assets, and liabilities.
-Understanding the present financial landscape is crucial for setting realistic and achievable goals.
+Financial planning starts with a comprehensive assessment of the existing financial position.
+This involves evaluating income, expenses, assets, and liabilities.
+It is important to understand the current financial situation so as to make realistic and attainable goals.

 Goal Setting